sukruthpuranik/APS-Portfoli/README.md

 **Challenge**: Traverse or search through graph or tree data structures.
 **Google Relevance**: Crucial for web crawling, detecting cycles, and pathfinding in various applications.
 **Algorithm**: Depth-First Search (DFS).
+The time complexity of DFS is O(V + E), where V represents the number of vertices and E represents the number of edges in the graph.
+The space complexity of DFS is O(V), where V represents the number of vertices in the graph.

 <div style="text-align:center">
   <img src="img/Depth-first-tree.svg.png" alt="DFS" />
 </div>

 **Code**: [Depth first search](GraphAlgorithms/dfs.cpp)

 ### Explanation: